AgenticDao/A2AServer-js/doc/introduction.md

 ## Getting Started

-To quickly get started with the A2A Server, see the [Getting Started](./getting-started.md) guide, which provides a step-by-step walkthrough of setting up your first agent using this library.
+To quickly get started with the Crypto A2A Server, see the [Getting Started](./getting-started.md) guide, which provides a step-by-step walkthrough of setting up your first agent using this library.